 Unfortunately, there is no neural uploading, yet….
 So, voila. the TLDR:

 – There are two typical mindsets.
 A fixed and a growth mindset.
 The fixed mindset is believing who, what and how you are is fixed.
 A growth mindset is believing that you can develop, who, what and how you are.
 They are both real if you believe in them.
-If you want to grow in life adopt the growth mindset.
+If you want to grow in life, adopt the growth mindset is necesary.

 Or to quote an older mofo, who obviously got plagiarized:

 “He who says he can and he who says he can’t, are both usually right”

 – Henry Ford